 Regional power hierarchies are also central to the framework of regional security complex theory (RSCT) by Barry Buzan and Ole Waever.
 In their work, Buzan and Waever differentiate between great powers that act at the global level and regional powers whose influence may be large in their regions but limited at the global level.
-This category of regional powers includes Egypt, India, Iraq, Israel, Nigeria, Pakistan, Brazil, Saudi Arabia, South Africa, and Turkey, whose power and capabilities are restricted to a regional context.
 Buzan and Waever have devised this typology in order to analyze regional security policies and complexes, wherein regional powers define the structure of security in the region.
 Lake and Morgan present a conception of the regional security complex (RSC) as sub-systems overlapping and interacting with the global power hierarchy.
 Accordingly, regional orders can differ in their structure (unipolar, bipolar, or multipolar) based on the relative distribution of capabilities at the regional level.
 Elsewhere, Lake argues that regions characterized by the presence of a dominant state or a regional great power are likely to be more peaceful and stable.

 Establishing the distinction between the concepts of middle powers and regional middle powers is the primary step towards relocating middle power theory to a regional hierarchy, such as the Middle East.
 For example, in their study of Syria and Iran as middle powers in the Middle East, Ehteshami and Hinnebusch attempt to transfer the concept from international to regional hierarchies.
-In their analysis, regional middle powers are states that may rank as no more than middle powers in the global system, but are key actors in their regional systems.
+In their analysis, regional middle powers are states that may rank as middle powers in the global system, but are key actors in their regional systems.
 While the goals and geographical range of regional powers are more modest than those of great powers and center on regional politics, their regional behavior, determined by similar systemic rules, is likely to approximate that of larger powers in playing the “realist” game.
-They are distinguishable from lesser regional powers by their assertion of regional leadership in the name of general regional interests; by their centrality to the regional balance of power; their regional spheres of influence; and by their ability, from a credible deterrent capability, to resist a coalition of other regional states against them.
+They are distinguishable from lesser regional powers by their assertion of regional leadership in the name of general regional interests: by their centrality to the regional balance of power; their regional spheres of influence; and by their ability, from a credible deterrent capability, to resist a coalition of other regional states against them.

 Hinnebusch defines regional middle powers as “those that have interests and capabilities sufficient to play a major role in regional governance and even to aspire to hegemony over a particular geographical region.”
 For his part, Huntington uses the term “secondary regional powers” to identify those states that are not able to rise as regional hegemons but can challenge regional hegemons.
 These secondary regional powers favor the interventions of superpowers to enhance their position at the regional level while constraining and challenging the regional power.
 In other words, these secondary regional powers have interests in limiting the role of regional powers or preventing the rise of one.